FraunhoferISST/edc-samples/fc/fc-03-static-node-directory/README.md

     //...
 }
 ```
-The ExecutionManager invokes this method during the preparation phase of a crawler run, to obtain the list of TargetNodes.
-The crawler uses this list to query the DSP endpoints of the participants and collects the offered catalogs.
-The aggregated catalogs is stored in a Fderated Catalog Cache (FCC).
-In this example we are using the default implementation of a FCC, [InMemoryFederatedCatalogCache](https://github.com/eclipse-edc/FederatedCatalog/blob/main/core/federated-catalog-core/src/main/java/org/eclipse/edc/catalog/store/InMemoryFederatedCatalogCache.java).
+During the preparation phase of a crawler run, the FC ExecutionManager invokes this method
+to obtain the list of TargetNodes.
+The crawler requests the DSP endpoints of the participants and stores the
+aggregated catalogs in a Federated Catalog Cache (FCC).
+In this example we are using the default implementation of an FCC, [InMemoryFederatedCatalogCache](https://github.com/eclipse-edc/FederatedCatalog/blob/main/core/federated-catalog-core/src/main/java/org/eclipse/edc/catalog/store/InMemoryFederatedCatalogCache.java).

 ## Run Federated Catalog with Node Resolver

 Previously, we discussed the implementation of standalone and embedded FCs.
-In this example, we introduce two separate modules,`standalone-fc-with-node-resolver` and `embedded-fc-with-node-resolver`, which demonstrate the implementation of each type of federated catalogs that uses the TargetNodeResolver.
+In this example, we introduce two separate modules,`standalone-fc-with-node-resolver`
+and `embedded-fc-with-node-resolver`, which demonstrate the implementation of each type
+of federated catalogs that uses the `CatalogNodeResolver`.

 ### Run standalone-fc with Node Resolver